lemachinarbo/ddev-dewire/README.md

 ddev dewire
 ```

-Be aware that to run this command you have to be sure your system already has GH CLI installed and authenticated (check steps one and two in [Set up deployment](#2-set-up-deployment)).
+Be aware that to run this command you have to be sure your system already has [GitHub CLI](https://github.com/cli/cli#installation) installed and authenticated (check steps one and two in [Set up deployment](#2-set-up-deployment)).

 > [!Tip]
 > Once you know what you are doing, using `ddev dewire PROD --lazy` gives you a faster, almost zero-prompts deployment.